-Even with 4-terminal connections, do not ignore the quality of the current-carrying connections.
+Even with 4-terminal connections, you should not ignore the quality of the current-carrying connections.

-High-current connections to commercial batteries and super-capacitors are generally made using large-diameter bolts, like those found on the Reference 30k Front Panel.
-This can lead to very low-resistance contacts.
+High-current connections to commercial batteries and supercapacitors are generally made using large-diameter bolts, like those found on the Reference 30k front panel.
+This can lead to very-low-resistance contacts.
 Remember that copper is an excellent conductor, so copper washers, bolts, and nuts are preferred.
 Steel's bulk resistivity is more than six times higher than that of copper.

 Contact area is also important.
 Flat surfaces make better contact than uneven surfaces.
-Copper has a second advantage over steel in this regard.
-Copper is softer than steel so it can deform to make a contact with a larger surface area.
+Copper has a second advantage over steel in this regard: copper is softer than steel so it can deform to contact a larger surface area.

-Warning: Do not over-tighten the terminal bolts on commercial batteries.
+Caution: Do not over-tighten the terminal bolts on commercial batteries.
 Over-tightening can lead to cell damage and hazardous conditions.
 Cell manufacturers specify maximum allowed torque allowed on the terminal bolts.